 - Students will become more familiar with using videos to directly measure physics concepts.

 - Students will apply conservation of momentum to a real-world situation.

 - Each student will need a computer to play the video on in order to analyze it.
 If there are not enough lap tops available, then the students may work in groups.

 - This activity uses the Direct Measurement Video, Blow dart collides with cart.
-Students can access this video via the student video library which allows access to all videos for students, without links to instructor materials.
+(This video is no longer freely available.)
+Students can access videos via the student video library which allows access to all videos for students, without links to instructor materials.